How to Prepare Images For a Training Dataset?

 Best practices for the preparation of image training data

-Ximilar (vize.ai) offers powerful and easy to use image recognition and classification service using deep neural networks.
+Ximilar offers powerful and easy-to-use image recognition and classification service using deep neural networks.
 With Ximilar App, you can train your own custom model for image recognition, online and for free.
 Working with custom data comes with the responsibility of collecting the right dataset.
-Good dataset is crucial in achieving the highest possible accuracy.
+A good dataset is crucial in achieving the highest possible accuracy.
 Let’s break down some rules for those who are building datasets.

 So what are the steps when preparing the dataset?